-In January 2020, Brunswick County acquired a new voting system to replace the decertified iVotronic Direct Record Electronic voting machines that had been used since 2006.
-The new system features a paper ballot that is hand marked by the voter completely filling in the rectangle next to their selection.
+Brunswick County uses Hart Intercivic voting equipment.
+The system features a paper ballot that is hand-marked by the voter by filling in the rectangle next to their selection.
 Once the ballot is filled out, the voter will insert it into a scanner.

 Accessible Ballot Marking Device

 The Verity Touch is user-friendly and provides an accessible device that enables all voters, including those with disabilities, to mark their ballots privately and independently.
 This accessible ballot marking device includes an audio ballot reader and accommodates adaptive devices such as a sip-and-puff.